 \section{Discussion}

-The results of this paper show that some of the mysterious entities and rules associated with quantum theory and relativity can arise naturally from a classical continuum model.
-The enigmatic Schrödinger equation is in this model a convenient linear combination of two more fundamental fluid equations: the continuity and momentum equations of a capillary vortex.
+The results of this paper show that some of the entities and rules associated with quantum theory and relativity have a mathematically consistent set of analogies in a classical continuum model.
+The Schr\"odinger equation is in this model a convenient linear combination of two more fundamental fluid equations: the continuity and momentum equations of a capillary vortex.
 We can also clearly see its limitations.
 The equation neglects the `rest' rotational velocity field that is essential to its own derivation.
 It is only a weak-field approximation, breaking down at high Mach numbers where it is a mathematical necessity to employ a Lorentz transform, when transforming between two frames with different relative velocities to the fluid.

-This paper is proof of nothing other than a formal equivalence between a very specific classical fluid model and Schrödinger’s and Klein–Gordon’s equations, but we have to admit it does invite speculation regarding physical interpretation.
+This paper is proof of nothing other than a mathematical equivalence between a very specific fluid model and Schr\"odinger’s and Klein–Gordon’s equations, but might invite speculation regarding physical interpretation.
 Could we possibly provide an explanation for the quantum behavior of elementary particles and the relativistic dilation of clocks, if we infer that our `elementary' particles are these vortices – excitations of a more fundamental, material continuum?
-It is very much a question though, whether such a physical interpretation would survive closer scrutiny.
+It is very improbable though, that such a physical interpretation would survive closer scrutiny.

-First of all, an exact correspondence between the conventional Schrödinger/KG and the fluid equations hinges on the implicit assumption that the laboratory where vortices are seen to be in motion with $v_d$, is at rest with the fluid.
+First of all, an exact correspondence between the conventional Schr\"odinger/KG and the fluid equations hinges on the implicit assumption that the laboratory where vortices are seen to be in motion with $v_d$, is at rest with the fluid.
 In this frame, the acoustic Lorentzian spacetime derived by Unruh and Visser is not only experienced by acoustic perturbations: If source and receiver, ruler, clock and observer are all (constellations of) these vortices, subject to the Lorentzian acoustic metric, then this experience should be ours as well.
-But then the rest frame of the fluid model is a preferred frame, which puts stringent bounds on the compatibility of the fluid model with tests of relativity.
+But then the rest frame of the fluid model is a preferred frame, which puts very stringent bounds on the compatibility of a physical interpretation of the fluid model and tests of relativity.